DeuxHuitHuit/link_preview/README.md

 ### REQUIREMENTS ###

 - Symphony CMS version 2.3.4 and up (as of the day of the last release of this extension)
+- You also need this pull request <https://github.com/symphonycms/symphony-2/pull/1836>

 ### INSTALLATION ###